lume/lume/examples/SideMenu/README.md

 This showcases a side menu demo.
 It incorporates gestures, physics transitions, native scrolling, transforms in 3D space and coordinated animations.
+Drag the blue area, or click the Back and Hide buttons.

 ## Installation

 Open `index.html` in your browser.
 That's it!

-To view this demo on a mobile device, go to [goo.gl/nhRGeg](http://goo.gl/nhRGeg)
+To view this demo fullscreen on a mobile device, [click here](http://samsarajs.org/demos/SideMenu)

 ## Documentation